velovan/helloback/README.md

 • Maven.
 • Eclipse IDE

 Create database helloBackEnd.
-Change password/username in application.yml.
+You need to change the username and password of PostgreSQL in src/main/resources/application.yml file.
 The table has two fields:
 id - 64 bit integer
 name - varchar